-Figure 1 Abdominal computed tomography revealed atrophy of the pancreatic parenchyma and dilation of the main pancreatic duct with multiple stones.
+Figure 1 Abdominal computed tomography image revealing atrophy of the pancreatic parenchyma and dilation of the main pancreatic duct with multiple stones.
 A pancreatic pseudocyst was located in the tail of the pancreas, measuring 9.8 cm × 8.0 cm.